Holiverh/skyhook/docs/implementing.rst

     import calculator
     print(calculator.add)

-Attached to the function is a decorator which can be used to turn a suitable implementation of the *function specification* into a Lambda entry point that is both type-safe and has its inputs and outputs validated at runtime.
+Attached to the function is a decorator, a :class:`skyhook.function.Lambda`, which can be used to turn a suitable implementation of the *function specification* into a Lambda entry point that is both type-safe and has its inputs and outputs validated at runtime.

 .. code-block:: python